Overview

 Attemps to parse the

-as an input which begins with a validCommandWord
+inputas an input which begins with a validCommandWord -

 If that fails, it will try to parse it as an input which begins with an